Frame Conventions

 If we add a coordinate frame called /base_link/shoulder/wrist, it signifies three nodes: the wrist is a child of the shoulder which is a child of the base_link.

-If we set the transformation of a given node like /shoulder, both it and all of its children will move.
+If we set the transformation of a given node like /base_link/shoulder, both it and its child /base_link/shoulder/wrist will move.
 Its parent, /base_link, will be unaffected.

 Poses in viser are defined using a pair of fields: